basarat/typescript-book/docs/compiler/binder-container.md

 }
 ```

 As you might recall from section on binder functions : `bindChildren` is called from the `bind` function.
-So we have the recursive bindig setup : `bind` calls `bindChildren` calls `bind` for each child.
+So we have the recursive binding setup : `bind` calls `bindChildren` calls `bind` for each child.